Dull feeling or scientific proof?

 How were the data collected?

-This study was published in a special edition on the topic of 'Social Media and Business Transformation' in the journal Information Systems Research and can be downloaded here http://dx.doi.org/10.1287/isre.1120.0460 - and only for a fee.
+This study was published in a special edition on the subject of 'Social Media and Business Transformation' in the journal Information Systems Research and can be accessed here http://dx.doi.org/10.1287/isre.1120.0460 - and only for a fee.

-Unfortunately, there is no information about the data set of the study, ie the number of participants surveyed.
-It is not at all clear how the data was measured at all.
-But that would be necessary to be able to classify the meaningfulness of these numbers correctly BEFORE you buy the study.
+Unfortunately, there is no information about the study data set, i.e. the number of participants surveyed.
+It's not at all clear how the data was even measured.
+But that would be necessary in order to be able to correctly classify the informative value of these numbers, BEFORE you buy the study.

 Clicks or indirect success measurement?